sagemath/trac_to_gh/Issue 1285.md

 # Issue 1285: implement substitution of subexpression  in calculus

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1285

 Original creator: certik